dotswg/dots-architecture/draft-ietf-dots-architecture.md

 DOTS server other than the one with which it initially established a signaling session.
 That second DOTS server may not have the security state of the existing session, forcing the DOTS client to initialize a new DOTS session.
-This challenge might in part be mitigated by use of pre-shared keys and session resumption [RFC5246]{{RFC6347}}, but keying material must be available to all DOTS servers sharing the anycast Service Address in that case.
+This challenge might in part be mitigated by use of resumption via a PSK in TLS 1.3 [RFC8446] and DTLS 1.3 [I-D.ietf-tls-dtls13]  (session resumption in TLS 1.2 [RFC5246] and DTLS 1.2 [RFC6347]), but keying material must be available to all DOTS servers sharing the anycast Service Address in that case.

 While the DOTS client will try to establish a new DOTS session with the DOTS server now acting as the anycast DOTS Service Address, the link between